Learning Methods - Thinking Styles - Teaching Methods

 is tending to come together from different directions.
 Direct one's

 Bring into focus or alignment; to converge or cause to converge;

 Become focused or come into focus.

-Arranged in a line.
+is to arranged in a line.
 Intend

 (something) to move towards a certain goal.
 Give directions to; point somebody into a certain direction.

 Direct the course.